dylandy/Transaction-parser/README.md

 * Multi-threading to make the parsing process faster.<br>
 * Some famous kinds of fruit and vegetable may not have any information.<br>
+* About half kind of the models in the database didn't update for so long.<br>

 ##Data resource